From the Mennonite Library and Archives of Bethel College, North Newton, Kansas

 To keep prisoners from preaching, authorities began gagging them or screwing their tongues to the roofs of their mouths.
 John Bret receiving the tongue screw, Antwerp, 1576

-The rest of the Martyrs Mirror illustrations from Bethel College
+Martyrs Mirror illustrations courtesy of Bethel College

-Spanish Inquisition at Wikipedia
+The Spanish Inquisition - Wikipedia